Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create one S3 bucket with a wildcard named `*.example.com` for both the domain and subdomain.
 - [x] Create two S3 buckets named `example.com` and `www.example.com`.
 Configure the subdomain bucket to redirect requests to the domain bucket.
 - [ ] Create two S3 buckets named `http://example.com` and `http://*.example.com`.
 Configure the wildcard (*) bucket to redirect requests to the domain bucket.

+### A SysOps Administrator is maintaining an application that runs on Amazon EC2 instances behind an Application Load Balancer (ALB).
+Users are reporting errors when attempting to launch the application.
+The Administrator notices an increase in the `HTTPCode_ELB_5xx_Count` Amazon CloudWatch metric for the load balancer.
+What is a possible cause for this increase?

+- [ ] The `ALB` is associated with private subnets within the VPC.
+- [ ] The `ALB` received a request from a client, but the client closed the connection.
+- [ ] The `ALB` security group is not configured to allow inbound traffic from the users.
+- [x] The `ALB` target group does not contain healthy EC2 instances.

+### A company has several member accounts that are in an organization in AWS Organizations.
+The company recently discovered that administrators have been using account root user credentials.
+The company must prevent the administrators from using root user credentials to perform any actions on Amazon EC2 instances.
+What should a SysOps administrator do to meet this requirement?

+- [ ] Create an identity-based IAM policy in each member account to deny actions on EC2 instances by the root user.
+- [x] In the organization's management account, create a service control policy (SCP) to deny actions on EC2 instances by the root user in all member accounts.
+- [ ] Use AWS Config to prevent any actions on EC2 instances by the root user.
+- [ ] Use Amazon Inspector in each member account to scan for root user logins and to prevent any actions on EC2 instances by the root user

+### A company creates a new member account by using AWS Organizations.
+A SysOps administrator needs to add AWS Business Support to the new account.
+Which combination of steps must the SysOps administrator take to meet this requirement?
+(Choose two.)

+- [x] Sign in to the new account by using IAM credentials.
+Change the support plan.
+- [ ] Sign in to the new account by using root user credentials.
+Change the support plan.
+- [ ] Use the AWS Support API to change the support plan.
+- [ ] Reset the password of the account root user.
+- [x] Create an IAM user that has administrator privileges in the new account.

+### A company hosts its website in the us-east-1 Region.
+The company is preparing to deploy its website into the eu-central-1 Region.
+Website visitors who are located in Europe should access the website that is hosted in eu-central-1.
+All other visitors access the website that is hosted in us-east-1.
+The company uses Amazon Route 53 to manage the website’s DNS records.
+Which routing policy should a SysOps administrator apply to the Route 53 record set to meet these requirements?

+- [x] Geolocation routing policy.
+- [ ] Geoproximity routing policy.
+- [ ] Latency routing policy.
+- [ ] Multivalue answer routing policy.